mtgrosser/rszr/README.md

 # Rszr

-Rszr is a fast image resizer
+Rszr is a fast image resizer.

 ## Installation